Jon-Adrian Velazquez: Executive clemency

-On August 17, 2021, After nearly 24 years of imprisonment, Jon-Adrian Velazquez was granted clemency by New York Governor Andrew Cuomo.
-Jon-Adrian's legal team and family issued the following statement.
+On August 17, 2021, Velazquez was granted clemency by New York Governor Andrew Cuomo.
+Velazquez's legal team and family issued the following statement.
 "We are elated that JJ Velazquez, a man who has spent more than two decades in prison for a crime he didn't commit, will finally be going home.
 And of course, we are deeply grateful to Governor Cuomo for this enlightened exercise of his executive clemency powers."

-On September 9, 2021, After 23 years, 8 months and 7 days of imprisonment, Jon-Adrian Velazquez was freed from Sing Sing Correctional facility."
+On September 9, 2021, after 23 years, 7 months and 8 days of imprisonment, Velazquez was freed from Sing Sing Correctional facility."